-In Afghanistan, the main religion is Islam, with 99 percent of followers, 70 percent of which are Sunni and 25 percent Shia, while the remaining one percent are followers of other religions (Sikh).
+In Afghanistan, the main religion is Islam.
+With 99 percent of followers, 70 percent are Sunni and 25 percent Shia, while the remaining one percent are followers of other religions (Sikh).

 Is it safe to travel to Afghanistan?

-For more information, read our post entirely devoted to the security situation in Afghanistan including tips to travel safe.
+READ MORE: Check out our post entirely devoted to the security situation in Afghanistan including tips to travel safely.